 While many people might feel consternation at the image of simply pouring radionuclides into the water, a correct scientific view shows this image to be very misleading.
-The gigantic volume of the ocean and careful dispersal carried out in accordance with international monitoring would make SUC an admirably safe method.
+The gigantic volume of the ocean and careful dispersal carried out in accordance with international monitoring, never exceeding the amount of uranium extracted, would make SUC an admirably safe method.
 It would also provide incentives for the development and deployment of seawater uranium extraction, while lessening the environmental impact of opening new uranium mines on land.

 While objections can–and surely will–be raised to each of these sea-based approaches to nuclear waste disposal, it is much harder to oppose them as a bundle.
 Even though they compete with each other, they also support each other in terms of reinforcing the general concept of carefully investigating methods of sea-based disposal.

-Since the U.S. Government appears to lack the political will to pursue such approaches, other governments, companies, foundations, and NGOs need to begin to support research on them.
+Since governments appear to lack the political will to pursue such approaches, international organizations, companies, foundations, and NGOs need to begin to support research on them.
 Relying, as we now do, on dozens of nuclear countries each to develop and maintain secure geological disposal sites for nuclear waste is a thoughtless and dangerously irresponsible approach.
-The ultimate goal should be to devise a nuclear waste solution (not necessarily a sea-based one) that will win international acceptance and become the long-term one for all High-Level Waste, and perhaps for Low-Level Waste as well.
+The ultimate goal should be to devise a nuclear waste solution (not necessarily a sea-based one) that will gain international adherence and become the shared global long-term one for all High-Level Waste, and perhaps for Low-Level Waste as well.